U.S. Route 80: Texas

 Modern US 80 begins as a significant component of the urban freeway system of Dallas, Texas.
 With Spur 557, it serves as the shortest freeway route from the central and northern portions of Dallas to I-20, heading east towards Shreveport, Louisiana.

 From its origin at I-30 in eastern Dallas, through its interchange with the I-635 "LBJ" Loop, to its junction with I-20 southwest of Terrell, US 80/Spur 557 is a full Interstate-grade, limited-access freeway.
 (This freeway was originally built as I-20 but was rerouted south of Dallas in 1971 and 1991.)
-In western Terrell, US 80 leaves the freeway, which continues southeast as (unsigned) Spur 557 to I-20, while US 80 runs north of I-20 through a number of small towns and cities, including Terrell, Mineola, Longview, and Marshall.
+In western Terrell, US 80 leaves the freeway, which continues southeast as Spur 557 to I-20, while US 80 runs north of I-20 through a number of small towns and cities, including Terrell, Mineola, Longview, and Marshall.
 It rejoins I-20 for about 5 mi, before splitting to pass through downtown Waskom before crossing into Louisiana.